curiouslearning/FeedTheMonsterH5P/README.md

 export default gameData;
 ```

+Please note that above the language JSON in this JS file are meta variables that will help distinguish different language builds (e.g. LanguageName) and even versioning information (e.g. LanguageVersion) for the JSON itself that are helpful in maintaining the app or troubleshooting issues.
+Also note that all server URLs such as server.com/... and curiousreader.org/... will need to be replaced with the URLs where language-specific images or audio are uploaded ultimately.
+All existing [language-specific images and audio](https://github.com/curiouslearning/ftm-languagepacks) can be downloaded and used as Creative Commons.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Compile and build the new version

-1. For Compiling newer versions go to the library.json file and increase the "patchVersion" by 1 in both the
+1. For compiling a newer version of the Feed The Monster app, go to the library.json file and increase the "patchVersion" by 1 in both the

-C:\xampp\htdocs\drupal\sites\default\files\h5p\development\FeedTheMonsterH5P\library.json
+`C:\xampp\htdocs\drupal\sites\default\files\h5p\development\FeedTheMonsterH5P\library.json`

  and

-  C:\xampp\htdocs\drupal\sites\default\files\h5p\development\FeedTheMonsterH5P\src\library.json folder.
+`C:\xampp\htdocs\drupal\sites\default\files\h5p\development\FeedTheMonsterH5P\src\library.json` files.

-2. To get the new h5p file,Open the  http://localhost/drupal/  and Click on Add content,then click on interactive content there select the content type having the same title provided in library.json.
+2. To get the new .h5p file, open http://localhost/drupal/, click on 'Add Content', click on 'Interactive Content', and from there select the content type having the same title provided in the library.json file.

-3. After adding the content new H5p file will get created in this
+3. After adding the content, a new H5P file will get created on your local machine's `C:\xampp\htdocs\drupal\sites\default\files\h5p\exports` directory.
+At this point, we should have a new build of our Feed The Monster app that can be ported to other CMS's or LMS's!

-"C:\xampp\htdocs\drupal\sites\default\files\h5p\exports" directory, use this file to upload to server

-### Export and upload to webserver

-1. Open the WordPress Server and Click on the H5P Content.

-   2. Click on add new and select upload option and select  the H5p file present in this
-   "C:\xampp\htdocs\drupal\sites\default\files\h5p\exports" directory and then click on the create Button , make sure to  remember the H5p Id .

-   3. Click on the Books > Add new,   Write the Title
-   4. In the Custom field select name in the dropdown as h5p Id and give the value (from step you can get the value)
-   5. Add new Language Tag as English ,Then Click on Publish

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Export and upload to a Wordpress server

+The following section is NOT necessary in understanding the Feed The Monster build process but is supplementary information if we have decided to use a Wordpress server with the Freelearning Wordpress theme for publishing the app.

+1. Open the Wordpress server and click on 'H5P Content' in the navigation sidebar.

+2. Click on 'Add New', select 'Upload' option, and upload the .h5p file we exported to this
+   `C:\xampp\htdocs\drupal\sites\default\files\h5p\exports` directory.
+Click on the 'Create' button and make sure to remember the H5P ID number.

+3. In the navigation sidebar, click on the 'Books', then 'Add New', and write the title of the upload.

+4. In the 'Custom' field select 'H5P ID' and input the number we received in step 2.

+5. Add a new language tag in the sidebar on the right for filtering purposes and then click 'Publish' to make this version of the app live on a Wordpress server using the Freelearning Wordpress theme.

+<p align="right">(<a href="#top">back to top</a>)</p>

-### Creating a New Gameplay Feature
+### Creating a new gameplay feature

+To help understand how to extend functionality of this version of Feed The Monster, we will be creating a theoretical feature of adding a scoreboard to the main gameplay screen when a user answers a question in Feed The Monster.

- For creating new gameplay features go to the ```slide.tsx```(C:\xampp\htdocs\drupal\sites\default\files\h5p\development\FeedTheMonsterH5P\src\components\Slide.tsx)
+For creating this new gameplay feature, navigate to `C:\xampp\htdocs\drupal\sites\default\files\h5p\development\FeedTheMonsterH5P\src\components\Slide.tsx` on your local machine.

- there you will find the ```SlideComponent``` where you can use your components and share data using props as per the requirement.
+Here you will find the ```SlideComponent``` where you can use your components and share data using props as per the requirement.
-   For example adding  Score-Board feature to the main gameplay screen:

-   1. Create a folder named Score-Board in that create both in src\components  ```ScoreBard.tsx ``` and ```score-board.css``` file.
+   1. Create a folder named Score-Board both in src\components ```ScoreBoard.tsx ``` and ```score-board.css``` file.

-   2. Create and Export your ```ScoreBoard``` Component along with all the necessary imports of components and Css.
+   2. Create and export your ```ScoreBoard``` component along with all the necessary imports of components and CSS.

-   3. go to the ```slide.tsx``` there in  ```SlideComponent``` import your component there and utilise your component there.
+   3. Go to the ```slide.tsx``` there in  ```SlideComponent``` import your component there and utilise your component there.

-   For the reference the ```ScoreBoard``` is already done and is being commented.
+   For the reference the ```ScoreBoard``` is already done and has been commented out.

    In order to utilise the ```ScoreBoard``` just go to ```ScoreBoard.tsx``` and uncomment all the commented part.